piesauce/jekyll-now/index.md

 The three activities that possibly give me the most pleasure are reading, eating, and walking (not necessarily in that order).
 I also geek out over board games, public transit systems, pro-wrestling, electoral systems, and election predictions.

-If you need advice on higher education applications/universities, or need advice on immigration processes, or need career advice for software engineering, you can always shoot a mail to contact aT {{! website name}.
+If you need advice on higher education applications/universities, or need advice on immigration processes, or need career advice for software engineering, you can always shoot a mail to contact aT `{{!` website name`}`.
 Please note that I am not a professional in any of these fields, but I will help as much as I can :-)